12,000 BTU Portable Air Conditioners

 All portable AC units have two major inefficiencies.
 Both involve adding heat back into the room that they’re actively working to cool

 The first inefficiency is their ducting.
-The duct exhausts warm air away from the portable AC unit and out of the room.
-The problem is that the duct is made of a thin plastic.
-As warm air travels through the duct heat readily radiates through its thin plastic shell back into the room.
+A portable AC unit's duct (hose) exhausts warm air away from it and out of the room.
+The problem is that this duct is usually made of a thin plastic.
+As warm air travels through the duct, heat readily radiates through its thin plastic construction back into the room.

-The second inefficiency again involves the AC unit’s removal of warm air from the room being cooled.
+The second major portable AC unit inefficiency again involves its removal of warm air from the room its actively working to cool.
 The removal of air creates an area of low pressure inside the room.
 This causes even hotter higher pressure outdoor air – called infiltration air - to get sucked into the room.
 This adds heat back into the room.

 Up until recent years, manufacturer testing for portable AC cooling capacity did not account for these two inefficiencies – heat added by ducting and infiltration air.

-Today, manufacturers have to list two values for cooling capacity.
-The first value is the old value – 8,000, 10,000, etc. BTU.
-The second value is called seasonally adjusted cooling capacity – shortened to SACC.
+Today, manufacturers have to list two different values for cooling capacity.
+The first value is the old value, – what we call the "traditional" cooling capacity.
+This is the standard 8,000, 10,000, 12,000 or 14,000 BTU value.
+The second value is called Seasonally Adjusted Cooling Capacity – shortened to SACC.

 SACC = ACC95 × 0.2 + ACC83 × 0.8

 Thus, SACC not only accounts for heat added via ducting and infiltration air, but it does so at two different temperatures – 83° F and 95° F. Heat added by these inefficiencies is more pronounced at higher temperatures than at lower temperatures.
 Hence why measurements at two different outdoor temperatures are required.